 Making Peace Visible

 In the news media, war gets more headlines than peace, conflict more airtime than reconciliation.
-And in our polarized world, reporting on conflict in a way that frames conflicts as us vs. them, good vs. evil often serves to dig us in deeper.
-On Making Peace Visible, we speak with journalists and peacebuilders who help us understand the human side of conflicts and peace efforts around the world.
-From international negotiations in Colombia to gang violence disruptors in Chicago, to women advocating for their rights in the midst of the Syrian civil war, these are the storytellers who are changing the narrative.
+On The Making Peace Visible Podcast, we speak with journalists and peacebuilders who help us understand the human side of conflicts and peace efforts around the world.
+From tech founders using AI to predict and prevent crises, to filmmakers documenting protest movements around the globe, to scholars decoding the psychology of polarization, these are the storytellers who are changing the narrative.
 Making Peace Visible is hosted by Boston-based documentary filmmaker Jamil Simon.

 Denne podkasten er hentet fra en åpen RSS-feed og er ikke publisert av Podme.
 Den kan derfor inneholde annonser.